-When On-Line operating mode is used, the reader is activated by an External Trigger/PS (photoelectric sensor) when the object enters its reading zone.
-In the following case, the signal is passed to the DX8200A through the CBX100/CBX500, which also passes power to the system from the power supply (i.e. PWR-120).
+When On-Line operating mode is used, the reader is activated by an External Trigger (photoelectric sensor) when the object enters its reading zone.
+In the following case, the signal is passed to the DS8100A by the CBX100, which also supplies the system.